Healthcare is a high-risk sector that requires leadership and guidance in managing health and safety within the workplace.

 Experienced, well-qualified teaching and support staff, materials ensure a quality course designed specifically for those who work in the healthcare sector.

-This course will commence via virtual classes (Zoom) until social distancing restrictions are lifted.
-At that point, some classes may move to our traditional face-to-face delivery of classes.
 We offer modern facilities and clinical simulation, well-equipped classrooms, computer laboratories and an extensive library ensure a quality course designed specifically for the healthcare sector.

 Limited places available.